DataChain-Collection/.github/profile/projects/daos/identitychain/ROADMAP.md

   Launching the MVP, defining tokenomics, and preparing for adoption and integration.

 - **Demo Day (Week 9)**
-  Presenting NutriDAO to investors, builders, and the broader Vana ecosystem.
+  Presenting IdentityChain to investors, builders, and the broader Vana ecosystem.

 ---